 Now that you know how to do half spinal twist pose, let’s have a look at few points of caution you must keep in mind while you do this asana.

 - This asana must be avoided during pregnancy and menstruation as it entails a strong twist at the abdomen.

 - People who have recently undergone abdominal, heart or brain surgeries, should not practice this asana.

-- Those with hernia or peptic ulcers must do this asana carefully, and under the supervision of a certified yoga instructor.
+- Those with a hernia or peptic ulcers must do this asana carefully and under the supervision of a certified yoga instructor.

 - People who have a minor slipped disc problem will benefit from this asana.
 But they must do it under supervision, and with a doctor’s approval.
 If you have a severe spinal problem or a severe slipped disc problem, it is best to avoid this asana.

 The many hand variations in this pose can make it quite hard for beginners to adapt.
 First of all, make sure you sit on a blanket and practice this pose.
 Next, before you try the hand and arm variations, just wrap one arm around the raised leg, and hug your thigh to your torso.
 With practice, you can start trying other variations.